cockroachdb/docs/v21.2/error-handling-and-troubleshooting.md

 This page has instructions for handling errors and troubleshooting problems that may arise during application development.

-## Troubleshooting query problems
+## Troubleshoot query problems

-If you are not satisfied with your SQL query performance, follow the instructions in [Optimize Statement Performance][fast] to be sure you are avoiding common performance problems like full table scans, missing indexes, etc.
+If you are not satisfied with your SQL query performance, follow the instructions in [Optimize Statement Performance Overview][fast] to be sure you are avoiding common performance problems like full table scans, missing indexes, etc.

-If you have already optimized your SQL queries as described in [Optimize Statement Performance][fast] and are still having issues such as:
+If you have already optimized your SQL queries as described in [Optimize Statement Performance Overview][fast] and are still having issues such as:

 - Hanging or "stuck" queries
 - Queries that are slow some of the time (but not always)